- Home/

 Key information about shared ownership – for homes built after 2021 with Grant Funding

-• This key information below is to help you decide if shared ownership is right for you.
-You should read this carefully so that you understand what you are buying, and then keep it safe for future reference.
+The key information below is to help you decide if shared ownership is right for you.
+Please read this carefully so that you fully understand what you're buying.

 Back in September 2021, the government announced a new Affordable Homes Programme (AHP) which should provide up to 180,000 new homes across the country.